DeclanChidlow/vale.rocks/src/posts/uses.md

 More than anything else, it is a device for testing in Safari, which is only available on Apple platforms.
 To facilitate that and also compare with other browsers, I've got a full set installed: Safari, Safari Technology Preview, Chrome, Chrome Canary, Firefox, and Firefox Nightly.
 I've also got Xcode so I can run simulators for testing the experience on other Apple devices.

 For the purpose of printing and the occasional need to deal with proprietary document file formats, I've got both Microsoft Office and the iWork suite installed.
+It also has the Adobe Creative Cloud suite installed.

 ## Hosting/Cloud